Gedrosia: People

 According to Arrian, Nearchus mentions a race called Ichthyophagi ("fish-eaters") as inhabiting the barren shores of the Gwadar and Pasni districts in Makrān.
 During the homeward march of Alexander the Great, his admiral, Nearchus led a fleet in Arabian Sea along the Makrān coast and recorded that the area was dry and mountainous, inhabited by the Ichthyophagoi or Fish-Eaters.
 They are also identified on the 4th century Peutinger Map, as a people of the Baluchistan coast.
 The existence of such tribes was confirmed by Sir Richard F Burton.

 Another group of people named as Oreitans were mentioned inhabiting modern Lasbela District in Balochistan province of Pakistan.
-Alexander the Great crossed Hub River through Lasbela on his way back to Babylon after conquering Northwestern India.
+Alexander the Great crossed Hub River through Lasbela on his way back to Babylon after his campaigns in Northwestern India.
 Alexander mentions the river name as Arabius, and local people as Oreitans.

 History

+Gedrosia (satrapy)

 Gedrosia is a dry, mountainous country along the northwestern shores of the Indian Ocean.
 It was occupied in the Bronze Age by people who settled in the few oases in the region.
 Other people settled on the coast and became known in Greek as Ichthyophagi.

-Gedrosia (satrapy)

-The Persian king Cyrus the Great attacked to conquer this country but was defeated and lost his entire army (559-530 BCE).
-Finally after the defeat of the sons of Cyrus this country conquered by Darius the great. although information about his campaign is comparatively late.
+It was conquered by Cyrus the Great or Darius the Great, although information about his campaign is comparatively late.
 The capital of Gedrosia was Pura, which is probably identical to modern Bampur, forty kilometers west of Irânshahr.

 Several scholars have argued that the Persian satrapy Maka is identical to Gedrosia (which is a Greek name).
 One argument is the similarity of the name Maka to the modern name Makran, a part of Pakistan and Iran that is situated a bit more to the east.
 However, it is more likely that Maka is to be sought in modern Oman, which was called Maketa in Antiquity.